 3. The track emerges onto a road (Snitterfield Lane).
 Turn left onto this road.
 There is no pavement for the next 400 metres so cross to the far side of the road and stay on the right.
 When the pavement appears on your left cross over when safe.

 Continue along this pavement for about 450 metres.
 You will find that after about 100 metres the road will start a steep climb.
 This is the final ascent!
-This climb will last for about 350 metres should find yourself outside of The New Inn.
+This climb will last for about 350 metres and you should then find yourself outside of The New Inn.

 As an aside, if you have the time and the inclination after the incline, there is another fantastic view from the churchyard at the rear of the church.